 Cost of Services.
-Cost of service increased \$10.0 million to \$17.7 million for 2004, as compared to 2003, due to growth in third-party costs related to the exception handling processing required to support higher transaction volumes received from our customers.
+Cost of service increased \$10.0 million to \$17.7 million due to growth in third party costs related to the exception handling processing required to support higher transaction volumes received from our customers.
 Costs associated with exception handling performed by third parties increased \$7.3 million due to increased transactions volumes.
 Approximately \$2.6 million of the increase in third-party costs was due to services provided from a related party.
 Personnel and employee related expense in our managed data facility, service implementation and customer deployment areas increased \$2.0 million.
 Cost of services as a percentage of revenues increased to 65.1% for 2004, as compared to 46.3% for 2003.
-This increase in cost of services as a percentage of revenues was attributable to the addition of several CSPs and the addition of new transactions processed through our gateway and exception handling centers, particularly in the LNP and wireless markets.
+This increase in cost of services as a percentage of revenues is attributable to the addition of several CSPs and the addition of new transactions processed through our gateway and exception handling centers, particularly in the LNP and wireless markets.

 Research and Development.
-Research and development expense increased \$0.2 million to \$3.3 million for 2004, as compared to 2003, due to the further development of the ActivationNow® platform to develop and enhance our service offerings.
+Research and development expense increased \$0.2 million due to the further development of the ActivationNow® platform to develop and enhance our service offerings.
 Research and development expense as a percentage of revenues decreased to 12.2% for 2004, as compared to 19.1% for 2003.